OasisAlex/cse15l-lab-reports/lab_report_week5.md

 ./technical/government/Post_Rate_Comm
 ./technical/plos
 ```
+### explanation:
-Using -type d to print out all the derectories underneath in that given derectory
+Using -type d to print out all the derectories underneath in that given derectory.It is useful when you want to know what kinds of directory in the directory that you given.

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:176$ find ./technical/plos -type f
 ./technical/plos/journal.pbio.0020001.txt